 This verification technique depends on which parts of the continuous signal are being acquired and analyzed.
-A more robust verification technique is to have the Tektronix MSO Series check every pulse with its powerful triggering capabilities.
-For example, the MSO can be set up to verify the TTL burst signal by measuring each and every positive pulse and triggering on non-conforming pulse widths smaller than 23.2 ns.
+A more robust verification technique is to have the Tektronix MDO/MSO Series check every pulse with its powerful triggering capabilities.
+For example, the oscilloscope can be set up to verify the TTL burst signal by measuring each and every positive pulse and triggering on non-conforming pulse widths smaller than 23.2 ns.
 The single shot acquisition mode is used to stop the MSO after it triggers, allowing the non-conforming pulse to be analyzed.

-In Figure 11, the MSO triggered on a non-conforming positive pulse less than 23.2 ns.
+In Figure 11, the oscilloscope triggered on a non-conforming positive pulse less than 23.2 ns.
 Two errors are captured in this acquisition.
 The first error is that the seventh pulse is 3.636 ns wide which is smaller than the 23.2 ns minimum specification.
-The second error is the missing eighth pulse.
-This is an example of using the MSO digital triggering to look for non-conforming digital signals.
-Also, in looking for non-conforming digital signals, the MSO trigger can be used to look for pulses greater than 25.6 ns.
-In this case, no problems were found.

 Figure 11.
-MSO triggered on positive pulse width error of 3.636 ns.
+Triggering on positive pulse width error of 3.636 ns.